Alina Homecare – Blog Header (Purple Version)

 What is classed as Overnight Care?

 Overnight Care simply means getting help at home during the night.
-There are two main types of night care.
-The first type is Waking Night care, where a Caregiver stays awake all night to help you.
-The second type is Sleeping Night care, where a caregiver sleeps in your home but they are ready to assist you if you need anything.
+There are two main types of night care: the first type is Waking Night Care, where a Caregiver stays awake all night to help you; the second type is Sleeping Night Care, where a Caregiver sleeps in your home but they’re ready to assist you if you need anything.

 Do Overnight Carers need their own bedroom?